GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 A silver band clutching a jet, a piece of amber, and a piece of lapis lazuli.
 *Wearer gains a +1 bonus to defense against magical attacks, but receives 1d6 points of spell sickness each time they are wounded*.

+**Bauble of The Eye**, $25,000
+Unique.
+Neg.
+A glass sphere no more than 3 inches in diameter, hand blown, with a small hoop handle which allows it to be worn as a necklace. *The wearer gains a +1 bonus to all [Prcp] checks and saves involving visions.
+Additionally, a wearer capable of casting spells in some manner is able to spend an entire round focuing on the bauble.
+This causes it to expand in size, becoming a Sferakoz which is psychically linked to the wearer.
+It follows the wearer's command.
+If the sferakoz is destroyed, the bauble shatters.
+The wearer may spend a whole round in phsyical contact with the sferakoz to shrink it back down into its bauble form.
+While in its bauble form, the sferakoz is considered to be resting.
+If it rests for a whole week, it can benefit from an additional full rest for every whole week it is inactive.
+If the bauble would be destroyed in its basic item state, it forms a sferakoz which is hostile to all creatures and will never return to its bauble form*.

 **Dendalafaun's Ring**, $4,000
 Unique.
 Neg.